trmhieu/github-demo2/README.md

 # github-demo
-The first time use Git
+The first time use GitHub